swiftlang/swift/docs/LibraryEvolution.rst

 Top-level constants are assumed not to change for the entire lifetime of the program once they have been initialized.

-.. note:: We could make it safe to turn a read-only variable into a constant,
+.. admonition:: TODO

-    but currently do not promise that that is a binary-compatible change.
+    We could make it safe to turn a read-only ``var`` into a ``let``, but do we want to?
+We would have to come up with syntax for declaring when it changed, at least.

 Giving Up Flexibility